 Enjoy walks straight from your door with a cottage in Keswick.

 If you'd like something a bit more challenging, check out the Derwentwater Walk, a fabulous 10-mile waymarked walk around Derwentwater.
-The relatively flat passes through ancient woodland and takes in incredible views of the surrounding scenery.
-You don't need to complete the whole 10 miles, either: you can have lots of fun hopping on and off the Keswick Launch to explore the areas that appeal to you most.
-And why not enjoy a leisurely picnic on the beaches at Brandelhow or stop off at one of the pubs and tearooms on the way?
+The relatively flat path passes through ancient woodland and takes in incredible views of the surrounding scenery.
+You don't need to complete the whole 10 miles either, you can have lots of fun hopping on and off the Keswick Launch to explore the areas that appeal to you most.
+Why not enjoy a leisurely picnic on the beaches at Brandelhow or stop off at one of the pubs and tearooms on the way?
 Pick up a Derwentwater Walk leaflet at Keswick Tourist Information - and don't forget a Keswick Launch timetable too!

 View our properties in and around Keswick.